sidney-eliot/3d-artists-handbook/content/index.md

 > [!info]- More about this handbook
 >
-> I’m a self-taught artist, and I know just how difficult it can be to piece together a variety of snippets from various sources in an effort to get a complete picture.
+> I'm a self-taught artist, and I know just how difficult it can be to piece together a variety of snippets from various sources in an effort to get a complete picture.
 So, I made this handbook to cover the entire workflow, as well as other things, like composition, character design theory, anatomy, and more.
-I’m not saying that this is the end-all-be-all, but it can definitely be your main support line, which you can compliment with a bit of your own research.
+I'm not saying that this is the end-all-be-all, but it can definitely be your main support line, which you can compliment with a bit of your own research.
 >
-> My goal with this handbook isn’t to cover entry level stuff.
+> My goal with this handbook isn't to cover entry level stuff.
 Rather, the methods and workflows I explore are mainly industry standard; following them will yield great results.
-A perfect example of this would be the [[baking| baking]] page, in which I demonstrate how even amazing studios, like Riot Games, don’t always have the best approaches to difficult problems.
+A perfect example of this would be the [[baking| baking]] page, in which I demonstrate how even amazing studios, like Riot Games, don't always have the best approaches to difficult problems.

 This is probably best suited for intermediate and advanced 3D artists.
 If you're a 2D artist, then you might find something interesting [[#All Things from This Handbook Relevant for 2D Artists|here]].
 My 3D workflow mostly consists of the following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
 Therefore, this handbook will cover workflows in the software listed above, but many of the concepts are universal and can be applied to other software, as well.